 Reporting harassment or bullying on GoFundMe

 Abusive or hateful language is never acceptable on GoFundMe.
 This is a safe space for people to come together and help each other.
-If you see this kind of language on your teen’s fundraiser or anywhere on the site, please click "Get help", to let us know immediately so that we can take appropriate action.
+If you see this kind of language on your teen’s fundraiser or anywhere on the site, please click "Contact us" to let us know immediately so we can take appropriate action.

 What to do if you do not authorize your minor’s GoFundMe

 You can use this form to report a minor’s account to our Trust & Safety team, and they will then be able to help you further.

 We certainly understand your concern for your teen’s safety; however, we are unable to provide unauthorized access to the account if you’re not the account holder.
 Please keep in mind all users ages 13 (or 16 for children located in Europe) and older are considered authorized account holders.

 If you have any additional questions about accessing your teen’s account, or how to remove your teen’s fundraiser from public view, please file a report to our team for further guidance.

 Removing an image of your child from GoFundMe